Perumazhakkalam: Awards and honours

 It was screened at the competition section of International Film Festival of Kerala.

-Track list
+Soundtrack

 All songs were composed by M. Jayachandran. and lyrics are penned by Kaithapram and Rafeeque Ahammed.

 Reception

 Shobha Warrier of Rediff wrote, "It is an emotional film, and very sensitively made.
 For Kamal, who had been making blockbusters for the last few years, this is an important film as a filmmaker."